jamestomasino/stutter/README.md

 }
 ```

-In many cases, only the `presuf` string will need be edited with the prefixes and suffixes of the new language.
-This string will be interpretted as a regular expression.
-The string should begin with `^(\\W*)(` followed by the pipe separated list of prefixes & suffixes (sort these with the largest parts first for better matching) and finally close with `)?(\\W*)$`.
+- **wordRegex** - this regular expression is responsible for separating the body of text into component words.
+- **puncSplit** - this regular expression is run on each word group output from wordRegex.
+It attempts to break apart any lingering words that might be accidentally joined together on a period or comma.
+It is careful not to split numbers or short period-separated words like A.M. or P.M.
+- **prsuf** - this is a list of regular prefixes and suffixes that can be used to break apart long words into component parts.
+These need to be sorted with the longest parts first to avoid matching a smaller prefix when its part of a longer one.

 The font in use for the site is Arial, which should have good support for displaying most languages.
-There is currently no support for RTL languages.
+There is currently no support for RTL languages, though it is on the road-map.

 ## License